visualia/visualia_original/README.md

 Global CSS resides in `/visualia.css` file and relies heavily on CSS variables.

-Component CSS is stored as an `css` attribute on each component:
+Component CSS is stored as a `css` attribute on each component:

 ```js
 const VExample = {